Raghav-Bodani/bare-bones-rag/README.md

 *A simple functional RAG built to better understand how the tech behind LLMs and RAGs works.*

+## Why this exists

+I built this to understand the RAG pipeline end to end by writing the smallest version that works.
+For the reasoning behind specific choices, what I deliberately left out, what I'd build next, and how I think. see [NOTES.md](NOTES.md).

 ## What it does

 The system ingests `.txt` files, generates local vector embeddings, and stores them in a local Qdrant instance.
 An LLM can then be queried over these embeddings through a Streamlit frontend, answers are grounded in the ingested documents, not the model's parametric knowledge.